 \subsubsection{Dehn twists}

-One can view our geometric constructions as simple elaborations on the fundamental notion of exact symplectic Dehn twists.
-In turn, the many incarnations of this notion (spherical twists, mutations, braid actions, Hecke correspondences,...) play a prominent role in mirror symmetry and geometric representation theory.
+One can view our expectations as simple elaborations on the fundamental notion of exact symplectic Dehn twists.
+In turn, the many incarnations of this notion (spherical twists, mutations, braid actions, Hecke correspondences, \dots) play a~prominent role in mirror symmetry and geometric representation theory.

-We sketch here an informal picture of our geometric constructions from the perspective of Dehn twists.
+We sketch here an informal picture of our expectations from the perspective of Dehn twists.
 The basic mantra could be: {\em Dehn twists around spheres provide mutations; Dehn twists around cells provide semiorthogonal decompositions}.
 (There are also extensive relations between mutations and semiorthogonal decompositions, often arising from exceptional collections, thanks to the fact that spheres themselves can be cut into cells.)

-Let us recall Seidel's long exact sequence in Floer cohomology~\cite{S01, S01b, S03}.
-There are also highly relevant relative sequences found in the work of Perutz~\cite{P1, P2, P08} and Wehrheim-Woodward~\cite{ww6}.
+Let us recall Seidel's long exact sequence in Floer cohomology~\cite{S01b,S01, S03}.
+There are also highly relevant relative sequences found in the work of Perutz~\cite{P1, P2, P08} and Wehrheim--Woodward~\cite{ww6}.
 We will ignore technical issues and proceed as quickly as possible to the statement.

 Let $S\subset M$ be an exact Lagrangian sphere in an exact symplectic manifold.
 Let $\tau_S:M\to M$ be the associated exact symplectic Dehn twist around $S$.
-Then for any two exact Lagrangian submanifolds $L_0, L_1 \subset M$, there is a long exact sequence of ($\Z/2\Z$-graded, $\Z/2\Z$-linear) Floer cohomology groups
+Then for any two exact Lagrangian submanifolds $L_0, L_1 \subset M$, there is a~long exact sequence of (${\mathbf Z}/2{\mathbf Z}$-graded, ${\mathbf Z}/2{\mathbf Z}$-linear) Floer cohomology groups

-The sequence admits a straightforward categorical interpretation.
-Assume $M$ is equipped with appropriate background structures, and the exact Lagrangian submanifolds $S, L_0, L_1$ are all equipped with appropriate brane structures.
-Let $\Perf F(M)$ denote the resulting $\Z$-graded, $k$-linear stable Fukaya category (of summands of finite complexes of representable modules), and let $S, L_0, L_1$ denote the corresponding objects.
-Thanks to the functoriality of the sequence in the variable $L_1$, we can rewrite it as an exact triangle of objects
+The sequence admits a~straightforward categorical interpretation.
+Assume $M$ is equipped with appropriate background structures, and the exact Lagrangian submanifolds $S$, $L_0$, $L_1$ are all equipped with appropriate brane structures.
+Let $\operatorname{Mod} F(M)$ denote the ${\mathbf Z}$-graded, $k$-linear stable Fukaya category of modules, and let $S$, $L_0$, $L_1$ denote the corresponding objects.
+Thanks to the functoriality of the sequence in the variable $L_1$, we can rewrite it as an exact triangle